Not all that long ago, most corporate reputations were local.

 There are a lot more statistics like that, but the idea is the same.
 Online reviews have a huge impact on your business.

-Press reports can have a huge impact.
+A well-written SEO press release can have a huge impact.
 For example, if there were a number of negative stories about your business on news sites there’s a very good chance that potential customers will be turned off by that.

 Employment reports also have an effect on how people see your company.
 Sites like Glassdoor allow current employees to write reviews about your business.
 If you have a reputation as a business that treats its employees well, you’re far more likely to get customers that are willing to give you money.

 Your business’s emotional appeal is important.
 If your public persona is angry or stand-offish, you might lose some people.
 A likable business persona can go a long way to beginning customers in the door.